Andrena agilissima: Distribution and habitat

-Andrena agilissima is a southern and central European species of mining bee, recognizable by its bluish color, which is found from the Netherlands and Poland in the north south through the islands of the Mediterranean to North Africa, where it is widespread, and as far east as the former Czechoslovakia, it is absent from Great Britain but does occur on the Channel Islands.
+Andrena agilissima is a southern and central European species of mining bee, recognizable by its bluish color, which is found from the Netherlands and Poland in the north south through the islands of the Mediterranean to North Africa, where it is widespread, and as far east as former Czechoslovakia, it is absent from Great Britain but does occur on the Channel Islands.
 It is a typical hollow way bee.
 A. agilissima needs a vertical surface to nest on and it typically feeds on flowers of plants in the mustard family for food.
-In Southern Germany, it collects its pollen from the wild mustard plant (Sinapsis arvensis).
+In Southern Germany, it collects its pollen from the wild mustard plant (Sinapis arvensis).
 This plant does not grow on vertical surfaces, but instead on fields.
 Therefore, the only way A. agilissima can forage on this plant is when it close to an area that it can use as a nesting site.
 Due to the changing agricultural landscape of many places, there have been fewer A. agilissima.
 It is now rare to find large nest aggregations, which also impacts its cuckoo bee Nomada metalthoracica.
 The cuckoo bee lays its eggs in the host nest.
 In south-west Germany, it has been attempted to change the way fields are ploughed and planted so that the bees can feed on these wild mustard plants.
 This has caused for A. agilissima to start to form meta populations, or a collection of smaller local populations that have local extinctions, colonizations, and sometimes dispersal between the populations.
 A. agilissima - like Osmia brevicornis - also feeds on Brassicaceae (mustard plants).
 There is a huge aggregation of this bee in Tuscany, Italy on an earth wall 2.5 m high and 6 m wide.